 - ICOs resemble crowdfunding, a form of financing through a swarm of internet users.
 Crowdfunding platforms exclusively offering services in exchange for an investment are exempted from the scope of the relative Spanish law 5/2015 of April 27.
 However, issuers whose tokens are equity-like, according to Art.
 50 (1) (a) of the same law, could face legal restrictions.

 - So far, the EU remains silent on the legal categorization of ICOs.
-This fact leaves regulation of the issue with the member states.
-Still, the recent securities regulation amendments (inter alia prospectus regulation and MiFID II) may influence ICOs in a harmonizing way across member states.
+This allocates regulation to the member states.
+Still, the recent securities regulation amendments, inter alia prospectus regulation and MiFID II, may influence ICOs in a harmonizing way across member states.

 Aaron Nourbakhsh & Karl H. Lincke